|Suzanne Hrusch MPH, RS

 There are exceptions to the home-based business rules which include:

-These businesses sell fresh unprocessed produce on the same property where the produce is grown (i.e. farm or garden).
+Fresh unprocessed produce is sold by a business on the same property where the produce is grown (farm or garden).

 This is a location where multiple farmers and cottage food producers bring their non-TCS foods for sale to the community.
 There are restrictions on the types of foods that can be offered for sale and any farmer/producer who sells TCS foods must have a licensed retail food services operation or food service operation.